-The Forest Preserve District of DuPage County has partnered with Delta Institute and ECT to develop a plan promoting clean energy, resiliency, and sustainability.
-The plan will be comprehensive, equitable, partnership-driven, actionable, fundable, and measurable, ultimately positioning the District as a regional leader in environmental sustainability.
+From 2022-2023, the Forest Preserve District of DuPage County partnered with Delta Institute and ECT to develop a plan promoting clean energy, resiliency, and sustainability.
+The project team focused on creating a comprehensive, equitable, partnership-driven, actionable, fundable, and measurable plan to advance the District’s position as a regional leader in environmental sustainability.

 Brief Overview of What We’re Doing

 In Summer 2022, the Forest Preserve District of DuPage County (the District) began partnering with Delta Institute (Delta) and Environmental Consulting & Technology, Inc. (ECT).
-Our team is exploring multiple sustainability issues to propose a comprehensive, focused, and actionable plan.
-The Plan has three overarching areas we are addressing:
+Our team began by exploring multiple sustainability issues to propose a comprehensive, focused, and actionable plan.
+The Plan has three overarching areas:

-- Clean Energy: We are developing an action plan to assess the feasibility of a number of energy efficiency, renewable energy, and alternative fuel vehicle strategies to help the District reduce its carbon footprint and greenhouse gas emissions.
+- Clean Energy: We focused on assessing the feasibility of a number of energy efficiency, renewable energy, and alternative fuel vehicle strategies to help the District reduce its carbon footprint and greenhouse gas emissions.

-- Resiliency: Using Green Infrastructure, our team is developing plans to help improve and preserve the District’s stormwater management and water quality.
+- Resiliency: Using Green Infrastructure, our team began exploring plans to help improve and preserve the District’s stormwater management and water quality.

-- Sustainability: The project team is helping review opportunities to help the District advance its other environmental sustainability goals, including identifying new opportunities for addressing waste, recycling, composting, transportation, and carbon sequestration.
+- Sustainability: The project team began reviewing opportunities to help the District advance its other environmental sustainability goals, including identifying new opportunities for addressing waste, recycling, and transportation.

 Clean Energy: Efficiency, Renewable, and Alternative Fuel Vehicles